Download progression document

 The video below from the Woodland Trust shows the lifecycle of an oak tree over a year.

-Crab apple: over 90 species of insects live on the Crab apple and it’s white and pink blossom attracts bees in the spring.
-Birds ( in particular greenfinches, robins, starlings and thrushes) will feed on the fruit in the autumn.
-It is a misconception that crab apples are toxic.
+Crab apple: There are over 90 species of insects that live on Crab apple trees.
+In spring, it’s white and pink blossom attracts bees.
+Birds, especially greenfinches, robins, starlings and thrushes, feed on the fruit in the autumn.
+Although they might not taste nice, crab apples are not toxic, although like larger apples, it is best to avoid eating the seeds in large amounts.

-Other tree that attract wildlife include Alder, Beech, Pine and Larch, which produce seed that attracts birds.
+Other tree such as Alder, Beech, Pine and Larch produce seed that attract birds.
 Trees such as cherry which produce blossom and fruit attract insects and birds.
 Oak trees provide food for insects, birds and mammals and also provide nesting sites for birds.

 The Woodland Trust has an easy to use guide and app to help you identify trees.